ERNEST HEMINGWAY ON APPELLATE LEGAL WRITING

 What are some examples of Latin phrases that lawyers should avoid?

 Well, inter alia, for one.
 Just say “among other things.”
-Mutatis mutandis, which just means, “as it changes over time.”
+Mutatis mutandis, which just means, “the changes having been made.”
 In pari materia, mens rea, things like that.

 Is there an instance in which it’s better to use Latin than English?